MG-2025P03/physics/docs/Physics/7 Measurements/Problem_1.md

 Resolution Impact: How the precision of length and time measurements affect $g$.
 Timing Variability: Examine the standard deviation of time measurements and its effect on results.
 Assumptions and Limitations: Consider factors such as air resistance, assumption of small angles (linear approximation), and potential friction at the pivot.

-Deliverables:
-1. Tabulated Data in Markdown

-Trial
-Time for 10 Oscillations $T_{10}$
-Mean Time $\bar{T}_{10}$
-Standard Deviation $\sigma$

-The table should show measured times and computed statistics.

-2. Discussion on Uncertainty Sources

-Discuss potential errors and uncertainties, such as those from measurement tools, human reaction time using the stopwatch, and assumptions like negligible air resistance and perfect string inextensibility.

-By following this procedure and incorporating careful analysis of uncertainties, one can derive a reasonably accurate measurement of Earth's gravitational acceleration using a pendulum experiment.